mobihack/aurora-comments/README.md

     Accepts data and saves a comment.

     Parameters:
+      - `name`

-      - `name`: User name of comment.
+        User name of comment.
+      - `message`

-      - `message`: Message of comment.
+        Message of comment.
+      - `parent_id`

-      - `parent_id`: Parent ID of comment if it is a reply to another comment.
+        Parent ID of comment if it is a reply to another comment.
 0 if it is a top-level comment.
+      - `slug`

-      - `slug`: URL slug (identifier) of post.
+          URL slug (identifier) of post.
-      - reCaptcha data string if captcha is enabled.
+      - reCaptcha data string (if captcha is enabled)

 ## API Response